What is Endometrial Ablation?

-Endometrial ablations are done for several reasons, the main symptoms that may lead your doctor in midtown to inform you about an ablation is if you experience some of the following:
+Endometrial ablations are done for several reasons.
+However, the main symptoms that may lead your gynecologist, Dr. Mariz, is to inform you about an ablation are if you experience some of the following:

 - Heavy bleeding during your menses that disrupts your everyday life, especially if it is more than 2 pads an hour during your periods

 - Heavy bleeding that causes you to be anemic (have low blood counts) which can lead to chronic fatigue, generalized tiredness, and low energy